OctopusDeploy/docs/docs/administration/sync-instances/index.md

 A rule of thumb to follow is don't have instances more than one minor version apart.
 For example, the source instance runs **Octopus 2021.2**, and the destination instance runs **Octopus 2021.3**.
 Ideally, all instances would be on the same Major.Minor version.
 If you run into unexpected 400 bad request errors, the typical remediation is to upgrade both instances to the same version.

+### Have a single source of truth

+It is much easier to sync everything in a one-way direction.
+The source instance should remain the source instance every time the syncing process runs.
+It shouldn't be the source instance on day, and two days later it is the destination instance.

+When a conflict is found it will be nearly impossible to know which instance is "right" and the change should be accepted.
+For example, both instances have added a step added to the same deployment process, on one instance it is new manual intervention step, while the other instance it is a run a script step.
+Should both exist?
+Only one copied over?
+You'd need a merging tool similar to BeyondCompare to reconcile this conflict.

+It is okay to have known differences between the instances, such as different environments, lifecycles, variable values, tenants, deployment targes, channels, and more.
+But when something new is added, such as a new variable or step, it should done on one instance and synced to the other instance.
+It is hard enough to detect when something is "new."
+There is no need to add to that complexity.
+A one-way sync will help keep conflicts to a minimum.

 ### Data to Sync

 Octopus Deploy is more than a deployment process and variables.
 A lot of scaffolding data is needed for everything to work correctly.
 The syncing process should allow for the syncing of the following data: